amolinar1/DataMiningProject/README.md

 Week 1: First submission without any data cleaning: accuracy of the model = 0.79

-Week 2: Several submissions, best one: accuracy of the model = 0.817
+Week 2: Several submissions, the best one: accuracy of the model = 0.817

 Modifications: Cross-validation in classifier and data cleaning